 The day’s where you could write a post and see the traffic flow in are long gone.
 You really need to put some effort behind your blog post and promote it across relevant channels.

-For some organisations this could be a fairly complex endeavor that involves dozens of individual tasks.
-For example, creating a social sharing campaign, prospecting for backlinks, sharing with relevant influencers or backing the blog post with an ad budget.
+For some organizations this could be a fairly complex endeavour that involves dozens of individual tasks.
+For example, creating a social media campaign that helps to promote your post and gain traffic.
+Sites like Growthoid can help you grow your social media following organically so as to bring more interested readers to your blog.
+There are other tasks such as prospecting for backlinks, sharing with relevant influencers or backing the blog post with an ad budget.
 Task Pigeon allows you to create individual tasks for all of these requirements.

 For this example however I keep things simple.
 I have 3 or 4 core activities I perform to market each blog post I write.
 As a result, once an article is published I more it over to the promote board.
 This lets me know what blog posts I need to focus my promotion and outreach efforts on over the next week or so.